elerihulme/higher-or-lower/README.md

 ## Overview

-The higher or lower game consists of one html page but has three sections that are diplayed at different times and a modal to show the game rules:
+The higher or lower game consists of one html page but has three sections that are diplayed at different times as well as a modal to show the game rules:
-- **Start-Section**: has two buttons so the user can either start the game or learn how to play first
+- **Start-Section**: displays two buttons so the user can either start the game or learn how to play first.
-- **Game-Section**: has the actual game
+- **Game-Section**: displays the game itself.
-- **Results-Section**: section displayed when the user has successfully completed all the rounds
+- **Results-Section**: section displayed when the user has successfully completed all the rounds.
-- **How-To-Play-Modal**: pop up modal explaining how to play the game when the 'how to play' button is pressed in either the start or game section
+- **How-To-Play-Modal**: pop up modal explaining how to play the game when the 'how to play' button is pressed in either the start or game section.

 ## Technologies Used

-- **HTML**: Langauge used to provide structure of the website.
+- **HTML**: Language used to provide structure of the website.
 - **CSS**: Language used to provide styling and layout to the website.
 - **JavaScript**: Language used to provide interactivity to the website.
-- **Markdown**: Langauge used to write README.md
+- **Markdown**: Language used to write README.md.
 - **JQuery**: Framework that provides convenient tools to handle events and DOM manipulation.
 - **Bootstrap**: Framework for building responsive pre-desgined layouts and interactive features.
-- **Balsamiq**: Tool for creating wireframes
+- **Balsamiq**: Tool for creating wireframes.
 - **Miro**: Tool for workflow creation.
 - **GitPod**: Main tool to write and edit code.
 - **Git**: System for version control.